Modern Minimal Perfect Hashing: A Survey: Evaluation

 \subsection{Query Trade-Off}

 We now discuss the approaches again, this time focusing on the query time. \Cref{fig:pareto} also includes a Pareto front and a dominance map for the query times.
 The dominance map plots the space consumption and the query throughput on the axes, and colors each point with the approach that has the fastest construction.
+In \ifAppendix \cref{appendix:s:table}\else \cite{lehmann2025modern}\fi, we briefly consider the cache misses per query.

 \myparagraph{Multiple Choice Hashing\@.} ShockHash-RS \cite{lehmann2023shockhash} and bipartite ShockHash-RS \cite{lehmann2023bipartite} use the RecSplit splitting tree but need an additional access to a retrieval data structure.
 However, their query performance is still very close to RecSplit.
 The reason is that they have fewer tree layers to traverse.
 It shows that the overhead of the retrieval operation is small compared to the work for traversing the heavily compressed tree.
 Bipartite ShockHash-Flat \cite{lehmann2023bipartite} is a variant focused on faster queries.
 For this, it sacrifices some of the space consumption of bipartite ShockHash-RS.
 For the same space consumption, it achieves 30\% faster queries, which brings the query performance of very space-efficient MPHFs much closer to competitors that are not focused on space consumption.
-For both ShockHash variants, MorphisHash \cite{hermann2025morphishash} uses a more cache-efficient retrieval data structure.
-However, the difference in terms of query performance is almost negligible.
+For both ShockHash variants, MorphisHash \cite{hermann2025morphishash} uses a more cache-efficient retrieval data structure but its main contribution is smaller space consumption.
 SicHash \cite{lehmann2023sichash} provides a middle ground between construction and query performance.
-Compared to SIMDRecSplit, it has much faster queries.
-Compared to PTHash and PHOBIC, SicHash focuses a bit more on construction performance.
-Compared to PtrHash, SicHash can achieve lower space.